Jobs in investment for IT graduates – by Morgan Stanley, Baillie Gifford and the London Stock Exchange Group

 Technology underpins Baillie Gifford’s core operations – it’s been an enabler to the growth of the firm and its ability to serve clients.
 ‘Technology and systems are part and parcel of this business,’ says Yvonne.
 ‘The value of IT is understood and there’s commitment from the top to invest in technology.’
 This creates opportunities for graduates; Baillie Gifford takes on a small number of graduates each year, across infrastructure and applications, and invests heavily in their training and development.

-Graduates complete a comprehensive training programme for the first three to four months before moving onto a preliminary project which consolidates the training.
+Graduates complete a comprehensive training programme for the first three to four months before moving onto a preliminary project that consolidates the training.
 ‘It’s a real-life project developing something that’ll be used in the firm but is not business critical,’ says Yvonne.
 Following this, graduates move into their respective areas of work (applications or infrastructure) and get involved in many of the company’s top priority projects.

-Recent projects at Baillie Gifford include developing a new client servicing system using latest web technologies, development of the group’s front office trading applications and implementation of a new data centre using state of the art storage and replication technology.
-Yvonne says: ‘Everything you do here will have a purpose.
+Recent projects at Baillie Gifford include developing a new client servicing system using the latest web technologies, development of the group’s front office trading applications and implementation of a new data centre using state of the art storage and replication technology.
+Yvonne says: ‘Everything you do here will have a purpose.'

 Follow us on Twitter @TjobsFinance.